|Help and Guidance - Electronic Resources|

 - Databases are used to search for references to journal articles on a specific subject.
 They enable searches on specific topics or by particular authors.

-- Most databases give only references and occasionally abstracts, to journal articles, theses, conference papers and other literature, for example British Humanities Index and Sports Discus.
+- Most databases give only references and occasionally abstracts, to journal articles, theses, conference papers and other literature, for example Annual Bibliography of English Language and Literature (ABELL).
 Some databases give full-text of journal articles, for example, Business Source Elite and PsycARTICLES.

 - You can now link through to the full text of journal articles which Newman Library has made available, using the "Is Newman full-text available?" links, found beside the journal article references in our databases.